LaravelDaily/laravel-tips/README.md

 ### Calculate Sum with Pagination

 How to calculate the sum of all records when you have only the PAGINATED collection?
-Do the calculation BEFORE the pagination, but from the same query.﻿
+Do the calculation BEFORE the pagination, but from the same query.

 ```php
 // How to get sum of post_views with pagination?